tdimitr/UTH-Social-Media-App/README.md

 # 🌟 UTH Social Media App

 Welcome to the **UTH Social Media App**, a social networking platform where users can interact with posts, follow others, and enjoy a variety of social features with a seamless experience.
-The app is powered by the **MERN stack** for the web and **React Native** for mobile (Android & iOS), ensuring a smooth and consistent user experience across all devices.
+The app is powered by the **MERN stack** for the web and **React Native** for mobile (Android & iOS), ensuring a smooth and consistent user experience across all devices..

 ## 🚀 App Features